-Matthew Dapas, a second-year PhD student in the Northwestern University Driskill Graduate Program (DGP), studies bioinformatics under Ramana Davuluri, PhD, professor in Preventive Medicine-Health and Biomedical Informatics.
+Matthew Dapas, a second-year PhD student in the Northwestern University Driskill Graduate Program (DGP), studies bioinformatics under Ramana Davuluri, PhD, professor of Health & Biomedical Informatics in Preventive Medicine.

 Dapas received his bachelor’s degree in biomedical engineering and master’s degree in biotechnology from Johns Hopkins University.
 Prior to enrolling at Northwestern, he spent several years working as a technology consultant in pharmaceutical research and development.